precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 When a mod-tap is held for a long time and released on its own, retro tap will activate the tapping function, after having released the modifier of the mod-tap.

 To give an example, if you press and hold `LGUI_T(KC_A)` for longer than the tapping term and then release it by itself, the host computer that your QMK keyboard is connected to first sees `KC_LGUI` being pressed when you hold down the mod-tap for longer than the tapping term and then the host computer gets notified that `KC_LGUI` is released when you take your finger off `LGUI_T(KC_A)` on your keyboard.
-This is the default behaviour for mod-taps held and released by themselves.
+This is the default behavior for mod-taps held and released by themselves.
 What retro tap does is sending `KC_A` once `KC_LGUI` is released/inactive.

 <!--Consider putting an animation of a keyboard pressing keys and a host computer receiving scan codes-->